kokoko3k/koko-aio-slang/docs-ng.md

     CRT Black crush:
         Emulate an old or low-quality CRT behaviour:
         Clips dark tones to black as the overall image brightness increases.
-        For a less destructive behaviour, a negative value will modify the gamma ramp instead of clipping dark tones.

     It is also possible to emulate a monochrome display with custom colors: